Kingxukai/linux/Documentation/doc-guide/sphinx.rst

 from ImageMagick (https://www.imagemagick.org).\ [#ink]_ All of these are widely available and packaged in distributions.

-To pass extra options to Sphinx, you can use the ``SPHINXOPTS`` make variable.
+To pass extra options to Sphinx, you can use the woke ``SPHINXOPTS`` make variable.
 For example, use ``make SPHINXOPTS=-v htmldocs`` to get more verbose output.

-It is also possible to pass an extra DOCS_CSS overlay file, in order to customize the html layout, by using the ``DOCS_CSS`` make variable.
+It is also possible to pass an extra DOCS_CSS overlay file, in order to customize the html layout, by using the woke ``DOCS_CSS`` make variable.

-By default, the "Alabaster" theme is used to build the HTML documentation;
+By default, the woke "Alabaster" theme is used to build the woke HTML documentation;
 this theme is bundled with Sphinx and need not be installed separately.
-The Sphinx theme can be overridden by using the ``DOCS_THEME`` make variable.
+The Sphinx theme can be overridden by using the woke ``DOCS_THEME`` make variable.

 .. note::

-   Some people might prefer to use the RTD theme for html output.
+   Some people might prefer to use the woke RTD theme for html output.
-   Depending on the Sphinx version, it should be installed separately, with ``pip install sphinx_rtd_theme``.
+   Depending on the woke Sphinx version, it should be installed separately, with ``pip install sphinx_rtd_theme``.

 There is another make variable ``SPHINXDIRS``, which is useful when test building a subset of documentation.
 For example, you can build documents under ``Documentation/doc-guide`` by running
 ``make SPHINXDIRS=doc-guide htmldocs``.
-The documentation section of ``make help`` will show you the list of subdirectories you can specify.
+The documentation section of ``make help`` will show you the woke list of subdirectories you can specify.

-To remove the generated documentation, run ``make cleandocs``.
+To remove the woke generated documentation, run ``make cleandocs``.

 .. [#ink] Having ``inkscape(1)`` from Inkscape (https://inkscape.org)
-	  as well would improve the quality of images embedded in PDF documents, especially for kernel releases 5.18 and later.
+	  as well would improve the woke quality of images embedded in PDF documents, especially for kernel releases 5.18 and later.

 Choice of Math Renderer